carolmadethis/carolmadethis.com/source/_posts/Margherita-Pizza.md

 1/2 t garlic powder
 1 pizza crust, any style
-1 large handful kale, you will need more than you think 1/4 sun dried tomatoes, soaked in water and chopped
+1 large handful kale, you will need more than you think 1/4 c sun dried tomatoes, soaked in water and chopped

 - In a small bowl mix together the almond flour, water, lemon, and garlic to form a stiff paste.
 - Place kale on crust, then sun dried tomatoes, and finally blob on the almond feta paste.